NaufalHusnianto/SystemTempLenghtConvOrchestration/README.md

 ## Features

-- Convert temperature between Celsius, Fahrenheit, and Kelvin.
+- Convert temperature between Celsius, Fahrenheit, Reamur, and Kelvin.
-- Convert lengths between meters, kilometers, miles, and feet.
+- Convert lengths between Meter, Inci, Kilometer.
 - RESTful API endpoints for integration with other applications.
 - Microservices architecture for scalability and fault tolerance.